Ubospica/Ubospica/README.md

 Feel free to explore my [CV](https://github.com/Ubospica/Ubospica/blob/master/Resume.pdf) to learn more.
 I’m always open to collaborating with passionate, like-minded individuals.

 Beyond research, I’m a cinephile and a lover of contemporary dance.
+My favorite movies are *Die Blechtrommel* and *Il buono, il brutto, il cattivo*.
 If you share similar interests, let’s grab a coffee and chat!